WTW-IM/es-components/packages/es-components/src/components/patterns/dateInput/DateInput.md

 The `value` is a Date created from the combined inputs.
 The `value` is `undefined` when the date is invalid.
 `isInRange` is provided for validation help.

-`DateInput` also accepts an array of month names for localization support.
+`DateInput.Month` also accepts an array of month names for localization support.

 ```
 const Control = require('../../controls/Control').default;